 Effective with the fiscal year ending June 30, 2015, the state is separately financing the OPEB benefits for teachers.
-Previously, the benefits had been paid directly out of the pension assets of the System, then retroactively attributing part of the current year pension contributions as OPEB funding.
+Previously, the benefits had been paid directly out of the pension assets of the System; then part of the current year pension contributions were retroactively attributed as OPEB funding.
 Now, the OPEB funds run through a separate pass-through fund.
-There is no intention to pre-fund the OPEB benefits.
+It is our understanding that there is no intention to pre-fund the OPEB benefits.
 Since there is now a separate Retired Teachers Health and Medical Benefits Fund, we would expect that fund to account for values under GASB 43.
-The values in this report can be used for that purpose.
-Previously our valuation of OPEB for VSTRS was intended solely for GASB 45 purposes.
+The values in this report can be used for that purpose for periods where this statement is effective.